pdqcom/PowerShell-Scanners/PowerShell Scanners/Windows Defender Information/README.md

 # Description

-Gathers basic Windows Defender Information such as product version and signature version using the built-in cmdlet 'Get-MpComputerStatus' found in the defender module.
+Gathers basic Windows Defender Information such as product version and signature version using the built-in cmdlet `Get-MpComputerStatus` found in the defender module.

 # Requirements